dagster-io/dagster/integration_tests/test_suites/backcompat-test-suite/README.md

 This test suite ensures that the branch Dagster code can successfully communicate cross-process with older Dagster code.

+## Looking at test artifacts in BuildKite
+In buildkite the backcompat test suite uploads the docker logs of all of the containers it spins up during the test.
+If you see these tests failing, looking at the logs should be your first step in debugging.

+Logs from the following containers should get uploaded:
+* dagit
+* docker_daemon
+* dagster_grpc_server
+* docker_postgresql

+To download the logs, go to the Artifacts tab in the buildkite test.

+If for some reason you don't see logs for one of the containers, there might be some helpful information in the test logs.
+If you download those logs you can search for some stdout and see if any of the following occurred:
+* if you search for `container log dump failed with stdout` you will find the stdout and stderr for the command `docker logs <container>` if the command failed.
+* if you search for `Buildkite artifact added with stdout` you will get the stdout and stderr for the command to upload artifacts to buildkite.

 ## Running tests locally

 In order to run, the `EARLIEST_TESTED_RELEASE` environment variable needs to be set.